bartul/agave/README.md

 Seeds are then planted, and the cycle continues.

-Soon after blossoming, agave dies.
+After blossoming, agave dies.

-Each new seed has a chance of being less successful than the previous generation by degeneration rate _d_, degrading success rate _i_ more by each generation.
+Each new seed generation has a lower success rate to germinate than the previous generation by degeneration rate of _d_, degrading success rate of _i_ more by each generation.

 ## Example